Mayor Faulconer’s SB 50 Plan for SD

 Mayor Faulconer’s developer driven “Complete Communities Housing Solution Plan” will be a NIGHTMARE for San Dieagans who live in TPAs (Transit Priority Areas).

 SB50, one of the most egregious housing bills, was defeated in the California Senate on 1/30/20.
 State legislators are attempting to remove our coastal and inland height limits, setback and parking space requirements.
 To increase density, they want to remove FAR (Floor Area Ratios).
+SB 902 would allow up to 4 units to be built on Single Family zoned lots.

 Corporate Developers & Wall Street Financiers want to build Miami Beach luxury style towers along California’s coastline.
 They backed SB 330 to do it.
 San Diego residents need to understand the pitfalls of TOD as a planning model for San Diego.